 From Audrey to Siri… And Barbie

-Speech recognition technology has been around for a few decades now, but it doesn't age at all.
-Born in the 1950s with systems like Audrey, speech recognition "took off" in the 1970s, but progress was still pretty… slow (did the system get it?).
-In the past couple of years, however, things have started to move.
+Voice recognition technology has been around for a few decades now, but it doesn't seem to be getting any older.
+Born in the 1950s with systems like Audrey, voice recognition really took off in the 1970s, but progress was still pretty slow (does the system understand?).
+In the last two years, however, things have started to move.

-“First question asked to the AI; "Is there a god?"
-AI first answer; "There is now." "
+“First question asked of AI; “Is there a god?”
+First AI response; “There is now.”

 @Elon Musk

-Google's speech recognition technology now only has an error rate of 8% (compared to 23% in 2013).
-"Put simply, speech recognition in machines ... will completely change the way humans interact with their computing devices," writes Tim Tuttle, CEO of Expect Labs.
-Due to the deep speech and virtuous circle of AI, speech recognition is becoming "strangely good," with an 18-month advance being more aggressive than what we have seen in the past 15 years combined.
-According to Tuttle, computers will start listening to us 24/7, and smart voice interfaces will soon switch to all kinds of apps.
+Google's speech recognition technology now has an error rate of just 81 TP3T (down from 231 TP3T in 2013).
+"Simply put, machine speech recognition...will completely change the way humans interact with their computing devices," writes Tim Tuttle, CEO of Expect Labs.
+Thanks to deep speech and the virtuous cycle of AI, speech recognition is becoming "uncannily good," with progress in the past 18 months being more aggressive than what we've seen in the last 15 years combined.
+According to Tuttle, computers will start listening to us 24/7, and intelligent voice interfaces will soon be present in all types of apps.

-"The virtuous cycle of artificial intelligence - the more it is used, the better it works as it collects more data and more users enter"
+“The virtuous cycle of artificial intelligence – the more it is used, the better it works as it collects more data and more users join.”

 @tim_tuttle

 The market is testing this newly improved technology in every possible way.
-Say hello to smart Barbie, a doll with voice recognition that can converse with users, such as children playing with it.
-This very first interactive doll has understandably raised privacy concerns that personal recordings of children's conversations with the doll are being sent to third-party companies.
-“The lack of understanding from users and the involvement of children, who are potentially unable to understand that their actions are being monitored,” is a problem that needs to be addressed before this Barbie doll breaks house.
+Say hello to the smart Barbie, a doll equipped with voice recognition that can converse with users, such as children who play with her.
+This very first interactive doll has understandably raised privacy concerns regarding the fact that personal recordings of children's conversations with the doll are being sent to third-party companies.
+"The lack of user understanding and involvement of children, who are potentially unable to understand that their actions are being monitored," is an issue that must be addressed before this Barbie doll breaks house.

 Spicy words to hide?

-One of the popular stats thriving on the internet now is that millennials' 83% sleeps with their phone.
-This is a fun way of saying that people nowadays, and especially the younger generation, constantly carry their beloved devices with them.
-This underscores the apocalyptic wiretapping phenomenon, which is shifting from the Hollywood screen to the minds of real users.
-Will God-like systems have access to everything I say and then give the words to their preachers, companies?
+One of the popular statistics thriving on the internet these days is that millennials sleep with their phones.
+This is a funny way of saying that people these days, especially the younger generations, constantly carry their beloved devices with them.
+This underscores the apocalyptic phenomenon of eavesdropping, which is moving from the Hollywood screen to the minds of real users.
+Will god-like systems have access to everything I say and thus hand over the words to their preachers and corporations?

-Ok Google is trying to get around the privacy problem by simply using “Ok Google” as a hotword.
-Only then will the technology be activated and the device will start listening to what the user is saying.
-But it is questionable whether a hotword is secure enough.
+Ok Google is trying to circumvent the privacy issue by simply using "Ok Google" as a hotword.
+Only then will the technology be activated and the device will begin listening to what the user is saying.
+But it's questionable whether a hotword is secure enough.

 S for safety

-I am amazed at the great potential offered by voice in machines: from getting weather forecasts smoothly and making cheap calls to people around the world, to authentic conversations with robots.
-But for voice to truly achieve an intelligent future, it must simultaneously move closer to a secure future.
+I'm amazed at the tremendous potential that voice offers in machines: from seamless weather forecasts and cost-effective calls to people around the world, to authentic conversations with robots.
+But for voice to truly achieve a smart future, it must also move closer to a secure future.

-Today, constantly carrying a digital ear with you creates the feeling of being monitored rather than monitoring technology.
-In terms of the alphabet, this makes me think that Google should have assigned the S to security.
+Today, constantly carrying a digital ear creates the feeling of being monitored rather than monitoring technology.
+In alphabetical terms, this makes me think Google should have assigned the S for security.